Winston-Salem Heat Pump Installation & Repair

 One of the main advantages of installing a heat pump is that it allows you to lower your electrical consumption.
 However, you can still waste a lot of energy while running your heat pump if your ductwork is in poor condition.
 Leaky, poorly insulated ducts will cut heat pump efficiency by 20% or more, and an imbalanced ductwork system will cause some rooms to be too cold and others to be too hot.
 That’s why it is essential to have Logan Home Energy Services check your ductwork system for these common but easily repairable problems.

 As mentioned above, heat pumps can easily be installed to work in tandem with your current central air system.
-But did you know that Logan Home Energy Services also offers ductless mini-split installation for homes that do not have ductwork?
+But did you know that Logan Home Energy Services also offers ductless mini-split installation for Central North Carolina homes that do not have ductwork?
 Ductless heat pump installation presents a huge advantage for homeowners that live in apartments or older houses where it is too difficult and/or cost-prohibitive to upgrade to central air.
 You may also want to consider a ductless system if you are located in a more temperate part of the country, where you do not need the comprehensive heat you would get from a furnace or a boiler.
 If you live in a home that could benefit from this kind of system, call Logan Home Energy Services for more information about ductless heat pump installation in Winston-Salem.

 Understanding How Air-Source Heat Pumps Work

 Air-source heat pumps run on refrigerant compounds, such as Freon™ and Puron™, that are pumped through evaporative and condensing cycles to absorb and release heat.
 The refrigerant's ability to boil at a relatively low temperature helps to facilitate the heat transfer process.
 Although refrigerant is traditionally associated with cooling, the heat pump’s heat transfer process can be reversed, allowing the heat pump to provide both heating and cooling power.